ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ### Language considerations

-- For Brazilian Portuguese, English, French, German, Italian, and Spanish, {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} does not currently provide an option to specify case-insensitive dictionary-matching, but dictionary entries match text that has higher case.
+- For Brazilian Portuguese, English, French, German, Italian, and Spanish, {{site.data.keyword.knowledgestudioshort}} does not currently provide an option to specify case-insensitive dictionary-matching, but dictionary entries match text that has higher case.
 For example, "vehicle" in the dictionary matches "vehicle", "Vehicle" or "VEHICLE" in text, while "Sat" in the dictionary matches "Sat" or "SAT" in text, but not "sat".
 - For Japanese and Korean, dictionary matching during pre-annotation is case-sensitive.
-- For Arabic, {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} assumes that Arabic text is stored unshaped and treats numeric shaping as a storage-level property.
-For details about how {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} handles Arabic character shaping and numeric shaping, see [Configuring support for Arabic](/docs/services/watson-knowledge-studio/language-support.html#wks_langsupp_ar).
+- For Arabic, {{site.data.keyword.knowledgestudioshort}} assumes that Arabic text is stored unshaped and treats numeric shaping as a storage-level property.
+For details about how {{site.data.keyword.knowledgestudioshort}} handles Arabic character shaping and numeric shaping, see [Configuring support for Arabic](/docs/services/watson-knowledge-studio/language-support.html#wks_langsupp_ar).

 ### CSV file dictionary
 {: #wks_dictionaries__cvsdict}

 Also referred to as the standard dictionary format, a dictionary in comma-separated value (`CSV`) format is a file that you can edit after you upload it.
 The maximum size of a `CSV` file that you can upload is 1 MB.
-If you have a larger dictionary file, then break the large file into multiple files and upload them one at a time into a single dictionary in your {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
+If you have a larger dictionary file, then break the large file into multiple files and upload them one at a time into a single dictionary in your {{site.data.keyword.knowledgestudioshort}} workspace.

 To summarize the requirements, you must use a text editor to create the `CSV` file, not software like Microsoft Excel, and the file must use UTF-8 encoding that does not include the byte order mark (BOM) at the start of the text stream.
 The first row in the file must specify the following column headers: